What Does it Take to Be a Clinical Psychologist?

 - Counsel individuals and groups regarding problems, such as stress, substance abuse, or family situations, to modify behavior or to improve personal, social, or vocational adjustment.

-Qualities of a Clinical Psychologist
+What a Clinical Psychologist Should Know

 When polled, Clinical Psychologists say the following skills are most frequently used in their jobs: